n1koo/docker-gc/README.md

 Monitors the disk volume used by Docker and if used disk space hits the `high_disk_space_threshold` threshold starts cleaning up containers and images in batches of 10 until `low_disk_space_threshold` is reached.

-NOTICE: for containers we cleanup based on the `keep_last_containers`  because in majority of usecases it makes more senses than looping in batches.
+NOTICE: for containers we cleanup based on the `containers_ttl`  because in majority of usecases it makes more senses than looping in batches.
 For images we do this in patches of 10 starting from the oldest after that.

 ## Usage